-A British tourist who was stabbed to death in the holiday resort of Malia in Crete on Tuesday has been named as Tyrell Matthews-Burton.
+British man stabbed to death in Crete named as Tyrell Matthews-Burton

 Fifteen Brits were arrested after the 19-year-old was stabbed to death after a fight in the Greek island seaside resort.